fwinkelbauer/BuildPipeline.Cake/README.md

 // Set the configuration option for Cake.Mug's build process BuildParameters.Configuration = Argument("configuration", "Release");

-// Set configuration for using Chocolatey pack and push operations (or delete if not need) PackageParameters.ChocolateySpecs.Add("PATH TO NUSPEC");
+// Set configuration for using Chocolatey pack and push operations (or delete if not needed) PackageParameters.ChocolateySpecs.Add("PATH TO NUSPEC");
 PackageParameters.ChocolateyPushSource = "YOUR SOURCE (FEED URL) HERE";

-// Set configuration for using NuGet pack and push operations (or delete if not need) PackageParameters.NuGetSpecs.Add("PATH TO NUSPEC");
+// Set configuration for using NuGet pack and push operations (or delete if not needed) PackageParameters.NuGetSpecs.Add("PATH TO NUSPEC");
 PackageParameters.NuGetPushSource = "YOUR SOURCE (FEED URL) HERE";